abhilashkulkarniofficial/masters-usa/README.md

 # Welcome to Masters in USA repo

 Thanks for viewing this repo.
-I'm systematically making a list of all the resources for you to go from the first step to the last step of your journey to Masters in the United States of America 🇺🇸
+I'm systematically making a list of all the resources for you from the first step to the last step of your journey to Masters in the United States of America 🇺🇸

 If you like this repo please give a star and share with everyone who need this.